Progress reports for all 32 NFL first-round picks

 No. 8: Detroit Lions

 TE T.J.
 Hockenson: It's tough to get a true gauge on Hockenson -- or any rookie -- until training camp, but even more so at tight end because of the breadth of what they are asked to do.
-That said, he's looked good so far in the limited amount of time the media has been able to watch him.
-His coaches have been impressed with how he's picked up the offense, and they know he has the capability to do a lot.
+That said, he has looked good so far in the limited amount of time the media has been able to watch him.
+His coaches have been impressed with how he has picked up the offense, and they know he has the capability to do a lot.
 It's just going to take some time, particularly in a new offense for every player, for that to truly be realized. -- Michael Rothstein

 No. 9: Buffalo Bills

-DT Ed Oliver: Oliver is expected to be the Bills' starting three-technique defensive tackle by the start of the season, but they are making him earn his reps with the first-team defense.
+DT Ed Oliver: Oliver is expected to be the Bills' starting 3-technique defensive tackle by the start of the season, but they are making him earn his reps with the first-team defense.
 Most of those snaps in the OTAs open to reporters have gone to Jordan Phillips, whom Buffalo re-signed to a one-year, $4.5 million deal in March before drafting Oliver.
 When Oliver eventually takes over, the Bills believe his smaller frame (6-foot-2, 287 pounds) will not hold him back in the NFL.
 "We need a guy with great quickness, great get-off, that has strength and athleticism, and Ed has those qualities," defensive coordinator Leslie Frazier said. -- Mike Rodak

 No. 10: Pittsburgh Steelers